A credential evaluation can help you gain access to educational and employment opportunities in the United States and Canada.

-Credential evaluation reports enable employers, licensing boards, and admissions officers to understand the nature and equivalency (for U.S. or Canada) of your academic accomplishments in familiar terms.
-They also provide verification of the authenticity of your credentials.
+These reports help employers, licensing boards, and admissions officers understand your academic accomplishments.
+They also verify the authenticity of your credentials.

 A credential evaluation can be a good marketing tool for employment.
 It helps employers understand the equivalency of your education to ensure that you are qualified for the position.
 For example, some employers may require that a candidate have a bachelor’s degree to be eligible for the position.
 Through the equivalency statement on your résumé, you can assure the hiring manager that you are qualified for the role.
 Without that, the employer may have thrown your résumé into the “no” pile very quickly.